bloominstituteoftechnology/CS-Build-Week-1/README.md

 ## Stretch Goals
-- [ ] Implement some keyboard shortcuts that can be used in addition to click or button press events
-- [ ] Create a how-to guide or blog post that walks readers through the work you did to implement your project
+- [ ] Write a how-to guide or blog post that walks readers through the work you did to implement your project
 - [ ] Expand your simulation into the third dimension [check out 3D-ThreeJS](https://github.com/LambdaSchool/3D-ThreeJS)
 - [ ] Explore alternate algorithms for finding the nth generation, such as [Hashlife](https://en.wikipedia.org/wiki/Hashlife)